-Both Houses have assemblies four times a week.
+Both Houses have regular assemblies (Wilberforce House four times a week, Spencer House three times a week).
 Assemblies are opportunities for all pupils and staff to gather together as a community.
 Assemblies usually comprise a hymn, a story and a time of reflection.
 They also provide an important opportunity to celebrate success.
 Individual and class achievements are recognised and certificates given out.
-We have a weekly Star of the Week assembly at both Houses where a pupil in each class is awarded a star badge for effort or achievement in work or behaviour.
+We have a Celebration Assembly at both Houses where a pupil in each class is awarded a star badge for effort or achievement in work or behaviour.
 Any member of staff can nominate a pupil for a star badge.
-Each week in assembly at Wilberforce and Spencer, we also celebrate birthdays.
 We have a whole school assembly at least once a term (usually at Wilberforce House).
-Assemblies provide an opportunity to highlight key dates/events in the year, for example, saints' days, birthdays of famous people, Remembrance Day etc. Our assemblies are based largely upon the Value of the month (as linked to our current Jigsaw puzzle piece), allowing pupils to access it as often as possible.
+Assemblies provide an opportunity to highlight key dates/events in the year, for example, saints' days, birthdays of famous people, Remembrance Day etc. Our assemblies are based largely upon the 4Cs values: creativity, curiosity, compassion and courage.